Overcoming Guilt and Shame

 Heavenly Father,

 Thank You for Your incredible grace and forgiveness.
-I know I don’t have to live in guilt or shame because of what Jesus has done for me.
+I know I do not have to live in guilt or shame because of what Jesus has done for me.
 Help me to renew my mind with Your truth and to reject the lies of the enemy.
 Teach me to walk in the freedom of Your love and to rely on Your strength each day.
 Surround me with people who will encourage me and hold me accountable as I grow.
 Thank You for always being with me, even in my struggles.
-In Jesus’ name, I pray.
+In Jesus' name, I pray.
 Amen.

 You've Completed Chapter 7